RyTWK/Ventex-RAT-Net-pinger/README.md

 SAVE THESE FILES
-This Rat gives you the ability to remote control a pc Send it to your target and wait once the file is activated you will gain access
+This Rat gives you the ability to remote control a pc Send it to your target and wait once the file is activated you will gain access On start it may take anywhere from 1-3 minutes to start and may appear that it is not starting this is normal and the file is just preparing and downloading the requirements